gwu-libraries/social-feed-manager/README.md

 social feed manager
 ===================

+A re-archictected version of Social Feed Manager is in the works: https://github.com/gwu-libraries/sfm-ui

 A django application for managing multiple feeds of social media data.

 Developed at the GWU Libraries in Washington, DC, USA.